-My Second Life birth date is the 24th of November 2006.
-I lasted about 10 minutes when I first logged in.
-I had a Sim player background, so I was expecting something similar type of play and graphics but online.
-The look and feel of Second Life at the time is what deterred me.
+My Second Life birth date is the 24th of November 2006, and lasted 10 minutes when I first logged in.
+I was playing The Sims heavily at the time, so I was expecting something similar, but online.
+The look and feel of Second Life deterred me, and I simply didn’t get it.
 Until two years later.

 One of my RL friends joined SL and became addicted to it.
-I decided to check out what got him so hooked.
-Maybe I had missed something?
+Did I miss something?
+I had to check out what got him so hooked.

 It looked exactly the same: horrible.
 The difference though was that I had a friend there who introduced me to his friends and showed me around.
 I ended up renting my first house and bought a club.
 Later, another RL friend decided to join and became my business partner.
 I even managed to drag my long distance RL boyfriend at the time who had swore to many [other women] that he would never ever joined Second Life.
-But when you are apart for months at a time, Skype is great, but Second Life is something else and somehow better at times.
+But when you are apart for months at a time, Skype is great, but Second Life is something else to share intimacy.